PA-RISC Buses

 and backends

-- Memory attaches to MMC via slave Memory Controllers (SMC) and Data Multiplexers, 128-bit 60 MHz data (ECC) and 39-bit 60 MHz address buses
+- MMC is the master memory controller which attaches to Runway with 64-bit (at 120 MHz at a data rate of 960 MB/s).
+Memory attaches to MMC via slave memory controllers (SMC) at 128-bit 60 MHz data ECC and 39-bit 60 MHz address buses

 - Astro is the main memory and I/O controller which attaches to Runway

-- Up to eight I/O links (ropes) with each 250 MB/s attach to Astro
+- Up to eight I/O links or ropes with each 250 MB/s attach to Astro

 - PCI, the main I/O buses, attach to the multiple Elroy bridges